Frank Ocean: Legal controversies

 Ocean sampled The Eagles' 1977 "Hotel California" on his track "American Wedding", which was featured on his debut mixtape Nostalgia, Ultra.
 Ocean made no secret of the fact that he "loved Don Henley...the Eagles...and Joe Walsh's immaculate guitar playing".
 Although the track's unveiling led to controversy, ultimately it was never commercially released and no legal action ensued.
 It was noted that Ocean made no money off the track, with the artist himself stating that he was "paying homage" to The Eagles' Don Henley with the release.
 "I didn't make a dime off that song.
 I released it for free.
 If anything, I'm paying homage".

-On January 27, 2013, in the parking lot of a Los Angeles recording studio, an altercation occurred between Frank Ocean and Chris Brown.
-An incident report stated that Brown threw a punch at Ocean, after Ocean accused Brown of having taken his designated parking bay.
-Ocean's cousin claimed that he was also attacked by a member of Brown's entourage during the incident.
-Charges were dropped, with Ocean stating via Tumblr that he was choosing "Sanity.
-No criminal charges.
-No civil lawsuit".
+On January 27, 2013, in the parking lot of a Los Angeles recording studio, an altercation occurred between Frank Ocean and R&B singer Chris Brown.
+Police officers in Los Angeles said Brown was under investigation, describing the incident as "battery" due to Brown allegedly punching Ocean.
+Ocean said he would not press charges, while a member of Ocean’s entourage and Brown sued each other over the incident.
+According to the police report, Ocean told investigators that he confronted Brown in the lobby of Westlake Recording Studios after seeing him parked in his assigned space.
+Ocean said Brown extended his hand, but after he refused to shake it and reiterated that Brown was in his parking spot, Brown punched him in the face.
+Ocean alleged that Brown’s associates, Omololu Akinolou and Glass John, then joined the attack, pushing him into a corner and attempting to kick him while he was on the ground.
+The entire altercation, according to Ocean, lasted approximately one to two minutes.
+According to Jamaican singer Sean Kingston, who was present during the altercation, Ocean and his cousin instigated the fight and were at fault.
+The two artists previously feuded on Twitter in 2011.

 In March 2014, Ocean was set to perform a cover of the song "Pure Imagination" in a Chipotle Mexican Grill commercial that was due to promote responsible farming.
 Following a review of the final storyboard, Ocean's legal team sent Chipotle a letter, explaining that he felt obliged to withdraw from the arrangement, noting that "When Frank was asked to participate in this project, Chipotle's representatives told him that the thrust of the campaign was to promote responsible farming.
 There was no Chipotle reference or logo in the initial presentation, and Chipotle told Frank that was an intentional element of the campaign".
 Ocean effectively honoured the arrangement by repaying Chipotle via cashier's check in the sum of $212,500.00.
 The commercial, titled "The Scarecrow", was subsequently released with Fiona Apple performing the song.